pymeasure/leco-protocol/control_protocol.md

 This DEALER socket SHALL connect to the other Coordinator's ROUTER socket.

 :::{note}
-While the number of DEALER sockets thus required scales badly with the number of Connectors in a LECO Network, the scope of the protocol means that at most a few Coordinators will be involved.
+While the number of DEALER sockets thus required scales badly with the number of Coordinators in a LECO Network, the scope of the protocol means that at most a few Coordinators will be involved.
 :::

 Communicating with a Coordinator, messages MUST be sent to a Coordinator's ROUTER socket.
-Only for acknowledging a {ref}`control_protocol.md#coordinator-sign-in`, it is permitted to send a message to a Coordinator's DEALER socket.
+Only for acknowledging a {ref}`control_protocol.md#coordinator-sign-in`, a Coordinator MAY send a response via its DEALER socket (i.e. the reply may arrive from the DEALER socket the requesting Coordinator connected to, rather than via the ROUTER socket).

 #### Naming scheme